Assisted training flexible [AsA flex]

-The AsAflex instrument has been available as a support service for young people and their training companies since spring 2021 with the preliminary phase and since autumn 2021 with the accompanying phase.
+The AsAflex instrument has been available as a support service for young people and their training companies since spring 2021 with the pre-phase and since autumn 2021 with the accompanying phase.

-In this context, the previous offers of training-accompanying assistance [abH] and assisted training [AsA alt] will be merged to form flexible assisted training [AsA flex].
+In this context, the existing offers of training-related support [abH] and the assisted training [AsA alt] are merged into the flexible assisted training [AsAflex].

-AsAflex can be carried out in two phases – the preliminary phase, which takes place at some locations, is optional, while the accompanying phase is a mandatory project component at all AsAflex locations.
+AsAflex can be carried out in two phases – the preliminary phase, which takes place at some locations, is optional, while the accompanying phase is a mandatory part of the project at all AsAflex locations.

-Eligible for funding are young people who cannot begin or continue vocational training without support, or who are likely to have difficulty completing their training.
-AsAflex can also support in-company training.
+Eligible for funding are young people who cannot begin or continue vocational training without support, or who are expected to have difficulties completing their vocational training.
+Company-based entry-level qualifications can also be supported within the framework of AsAflex.

 Goals